 As part of our ongoing process in reviewing our policies and procedures, St Bernard's High School will be changing the mobile phone policy in light of parental comments.
-These changes will be made in all relevant school policies and the planner which your daughter/son will be issued with in September 2022.
+These changes will be made in all relevant school policies and the planner which your daughter/son will be issued with.